Virtru vs Egress

 Egress

 Egress provides intelligent email security that combines adaptive encryption with AI-powered risk detection.
-Rather than applying blanket encryption rules, Egress analyzes each email's content, recipients, and context to dynamically determine the right level of protection — from automatic TLS to full end-to-end encryption.
+Rather than applying blanket encryption rules, Egress analyzes each email's content, recipients, and context to dynamically determine the right level of protection.
+From automatic TLS to full end-to-end encryption.
 Now part of KnowBe4, Egress signs BAAs for HIPAA compliance and is widely used in healthcare, legal, and financial services.

 Pros